0smic/pysch/README.md

   2) Run the script using root privilege
      ```sudo ./run.sh```

-     - If you encounter error of some kinda shit of characters( Windows-style carriage return characters), yeah (I did created the script in windows) use this to remove them
+     - If you encounter error of some kinda shit of characters(thanks to Windows-style carriage returns), yeah (I did created the script in windows) use this to remove them
       ```sudo sed -i 's/\r$//' run.sh```

 ### Important
-  if somtg goes wrong and you messed with the ssh configuration
+  if smtg goes wrong and you mess up with the ssh configuration

   Dw I gotcha <3, I have created a backup file of default configuration, use this to set to deafult
   ```cp /etc/ssh/sshd_config.bak /etc/ssh/sshd_config```